And here lies one of the many common misconceptions regarding Reiki practice.

-So, is Reiki still as effective if a practitioner chooses a hands off approach?
+Is Reiki as effective if you choose a hands-off approach?
 Absolutely.
-You still receive the same physical, emotional, spiritual and mental balancing effects when Reiki is administered hands off.
+You still receive the same balancing effects when Reiki is administered hands-off.